 In 2022, American families will receive ‘New Year’ (dollar)1,400 stimulus checks – here’s how to find out if you qualify.

-In 2022, American families will receive ‘New Year’ (dollar)1,400 stimulus checks – here’s how to see if you’re eligible.

-President Joe Biden’s (dollar)1.9 trillion American Rescue Plan, which was signed into law in the spring, has provided much-needed funds to families across the country.
+President Joe Biden’s (dollar)1.9 trillion American Rescue Plan, which was signed into law in the spring, has been providing much-needed funds to families across the country.

-While there have been calls for a fourth round, it appears unlikely that Congress will pass such a bill anytime soon as the economy recovers from the coronavirus’s devastation.
+While calls for a fourth round have been made, it appears unlikely that Congress will pass such a bill anytime soon as the economy begins to recover from the coronavirus’s devastation.

-The Internal Revenue Service (IRS) hasn’t finished sending out the third round of Economic Impact Payments, so some families may receive a payment in early 2022.
+The Internal Revenue Service (IRS) hasn’t finished sending out the third round of Economic Impact Payments, so some families may receive a payment as early as early 2022.

-When eligible taxpayers file their 2021 tax returns in the spring of next year, the last batch of checks will be distributed.
+When eligible taxpayers file their 2021 tax returns in the spring of next year, the final batch of checks will be mailed.

-Parents of children born in 2021 are eligible for the funds, but they must first file their tax returns.
+Parents of children born in 2021 are eligible for the money, but they must first file their tax returns.

 The third round of direct payments, which went out earlier this year, were based on the most recent tax return filed, so there would have been no newborns in 2021.